saiccoumar/Poker/README.md

 There is also a function, ***draw_probabilities()*** which calculates the probabilities of having a hand of a rank with 2 random cards (an opponents cards) given the community cards available.
 This was made in advance because such probabilities will be more useful when implementing the AI agents..
 ![evaluator_test](https://github.com/saiccoumar/Poker/assets/55699636/f3cd1263-12ea-4cc0-8f55-86751488ad87)

+## Poker Analysis (ipynb)
+poker_analyis.ipynb contains all my statistical analyses of the data collected from poker_simulations.py.
+I generated various plots and calculated metrics regarding poker which will be featured on my medium page.

 ## Poker Game
 The poker game has 3 subcomponents.
 ### Poker Host